aporeto-inc/gaia/doc/documentation.md

 ##### `GET /namespaces/:id/certificates`

-Returns the local certificate authority of the namespace.
+Returns the local and SSH certificate authorities of the namespace.

 ##### `PUT /namespaces/:id/certificates`

-Renews the local certificate authority of the namespace.
+Renews the local and/or SSH certificate authorities of the namespace.

-Parameters:

-- `localCARenew` (`boolean`): Set to `true` to renew the local certificate authority of the namespace.

 ##### `GET /namespaces/:id/oauthinfo`